Showing posts with label Rant. Show all posts

 And just for the record:

-or something you intend for
+or for something you intend for

 Professional Publication.